haeun-josue/fpl26contest-AER-optimizer/README.md

 **Phase 2 — phase 1 research-informed reconfiguration**

 Starting from that harness, the rest of the work was hands-on: many small experiments on the public benchmarks, our beta submission, an analysis of the official beta results, and a final rewrite of the decision logic based on what we had measured.
 The final optimizer in this repository is the product of Phase 2.
+In Phase 2, focused on enabling the final optimizer to achieve the beta 1st place, and we succeeded in doing so before the final submission.

 **Key findings — changes and observations across both phases.**